alextakahashi/SAPFioriBikes/SAPFioriBikesBlogEditing.md

 ![Create Walk Zone Gif](ReadMeImages/EditingGeospatialObjects/Gifs/CreateWalkZoneLarge.gif)

 The editing panel appears on the left.
-We will mark the perimeter of our walk zone between Sproul Hall to the ASUC Union from East to West and Sather Gate to Bancroft Way North to South.
+We will mark the perimeter of our walk zone between Sproul Hall and the ASUC Union from East to West and Sather Gate to Bancroft Way North to South.
 Tap on the map to start adding points.

 ![Draw Walk Zone Gif](ReadMeImages/EditingGeospatialObjects/Gifs/DrawWalkZone.gif)